What is it all about?

 Who will be teaching it?

-Harry Harrison plays with the fabulous Melbourne Ukulele Kollective, helps out at the Melbourne Ukulele Festival and teaches uke groups at workshops and festivals around Victoria.
-He’s a passionate advocate of the uke as a fun, mobile and (usually) inexpensive instrument that appeals to musical beginners but ranges up to international performance level.
+Harry Harrison runs the Yarra YUkers uke group (details at www.greatbigukes.com).
+He has played with the fabulous Melbourne Ukulele Kollective, helps out at the Melbourne Ukulele Festival, is a member of AUTLA (Australia’s peak uke body) and teaches workshops and at festivals around Victoria.
+He’s a passionate advocate of this humble little instrument as a fun, mobile and (usually) inexpensive box o’ joy that appeals to musical beginners but ascends up to international performance level.